Search This Blog

 1929 - Closed, as licence renewal refused under powers to limit number of licensed premises in an area.

-RISING SUN (Be aware of the Sun/Old Sun in Lane End too, some of the same surnames for publicans appear at both).
+RISING SUN (Be aware of the Sun / Old Sun in Lane End too, some of the same surnames for publicans appear at both because they are local names).
 Had stabling.

 1843 - Henry Stroud "The Sun beer shop" Henry Stroud, beer seller is listed Dean Street 1844 so he looks to have soon moved.